Tears in Heaven: Asia and South America

 In Asia, "Tears in Heaven" was mostly successful in Japan, where the Reprise Records single stayed for a total of thirty-seven weeks on the nation's Hot 100 single sales chart, compiled by Oricon.
 Because "Tears in Heaven" was not released as a maxi single or part of a double A-side by Reprise or Warner Bros.
 Records in Japan, it was not eligible to chart on any other charts.
 While charting in Japan in 1992, the pop single release was certified with a triple Platinum disc by the Recording Industry Association of Japan (RIAJ), for sales overstepping the 300,000 sales mark.
 By the end of 1992, "Tears in Heaven" sold more than 389,000 units in Japan, however, not enough for a quadruple Platinum certification award.
 For the year-end closing of Oricon, it was revealed, the 1992 single release was the fortieth best-selling release on the Hot 100 Singles chart.
 On the summary of 1992's most-purchased international singles in Japan, "Tears in Heaven" reached number sixty-three.
 In Taiwan, the Recording Industry of Taiwan (RIT) awarded the single release with a Gold disc, for digital download sales exceeding more than 175,000 units in the country.
 On Taiwan's year-end chart of 2007, "Tears in Heaven" ranked at position seventy-seven.

 The song is also successful in South Korea, singers Kang Susie and Lisa Ha (Ha Soo-bin) once covered the song.

 "Tears in Heaven" is Clapton's commercially most successful single release in South America to date, as it reached the single sales charts of three countries.
 In Argentina, the Reprise Records release topped the country's single charts, compiled by the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF).
 Also, the pop tune topped the singles chart in Brazil, and reached the 1992 year-end charts, placing itself on number fourteen.
 In Brazil, the single release was certified with a Platinum disc for physical sales of more than 250,000 copies.
 It is Clapton's highest-selling single in Brazil, as "Change the World" was certified with a Gold disc, and a rare certification for any physical single, as the world's best-selling single "Candle in the Wind 1997" achieved similar sales figures.
 At last, "Tears in Heaven" peaked at number eight on Asociación Colombiana de Productores de Fonogramas (ASINCOL)'s physical format singles chart in Colombia.
 It also reached number thirty-eight on the country's year-end chart of 1992, compiled by ASINCOL, and is Clapton's only charting single in the country.

+Personnel

+Credits adapted from the Rush soundtrack's liner notes.